JingruWu10/UW_DataScience/README.md

 # UW_DataScience
-Assingments and projects from Univerity of Washington Certificate in Data Science
+Assignments and projects from Univerity of Washington Certificate in Data Science